-In .NET 4.5 / C# 5, IReadOnlyCollection<T>
+In .NET 4.5 / C# 5, IReadOnlyCollection<T> is declared with a Count property:

 public interface IReadOnlyCollection<out T> : IEnumerable<T>, IEnumerable